-- When more than 18 instructions are placed along the horizontal power flow, those following the 18th instruction will not be displayed, even by scrolling. - If a rung contains instructions that exceed the number of instructions that can be vertically displayed (GLC2400 is 10 and GLC2600 is 13), the rung will not be displayed, but the screen will display "NON DISP." - On a rung that has several vertical lines, if not all rungs are displayed by scrolling, the screen will display "NON DISP." - The first five characters will display for the names of a contact and coil instruction's variables.
+- When more than 18 instructions are placed along the horizontal power flow, those following the 18th instruction will not be displayed, even by scrolling. - Rungs exceeding 13 lines are not displayed and "NON DISP" appears on the screen instead. - On a rung that has several vertical lines, if not all rungs are displayed by scrolling, the screen will display "NON DISP." - The first five characters will display for the names of a contact and coil instruction's variables.